Research Ecosystem

 Research Consortium

-The Georgia Higher Education Healthcare Initiative hosts a collaborative research consortium called the Advancement of Research for the Augusta Area (ARAA).
-This consortium is dedicated to strengthening the healthcare workforce, higher education, innovation, and community-driven solutions.
-ARAA brings together community members, academic researchers, industry leaders, practitioners, policymakers, and government research entities to conduct collaborative research.
-Through shared resources, open collaboration, and capacity-building, ARAA identifies research priorities and opportunities, aims to develop collaborative projects, and disseminates information.
-The consortium is dedicated to creating measurable impact, including expanded educational opportunities, research partnerships, grant activity, technology transfer, and knowledge that directly benefits communities across Georgia and South Carolina.
+The Georgia Higher Education Healthcare Initiative hosts a collaborative research consortium dedicated to strengthening the healthcare workforce, higher education, innovation, and community-driven solutions.
+The consortium brings together community members, academic researchers, industry leaders, practitioners, policymakers, and government research entities to conduct collaborative research and identify shared priorities.

 If you would like to participate, or know an organization that would like to participate, please email us at data@gahehi.org.